haitham-akram/haitham-akram/README.md

 ---
 ### Food Delivery Landing page [Deliveroo](https://haitham-akram.github.io/food-delivery-landing-page/index.html) | HTML,CSS and JS
-Food delivery landing page created by HTML, CSS and JS
+A landing page for Food ordring and Delivery Explain the features of the Food ordring and Delivery project explains the services in order to serve as marketing for that project.